AdaptiveCpp/AdaptiveCpp/src/compiler/llvm-to-backend/clspv/llvm-to-clspv.md

    to optimizing the flavored IR stage of the pipeline.
 2) Not supported.
 To avoid this issue clspv will not compile OpenCL-C kernels that define structures which have pointers members and does not support OpenCL-C generic address space feature.
 Additionally, OpenCL-C kernel arguments cannot be pointer-to-pointer.
-Try to use clspv for SYCL kernels that do pointer chasing or try to exfiltrate pointers to host therefore results in a compilation fail.
+Trying to use clspv for SYCL kernels that do pointer chasing or trying to exfiltrate pointers to host therefore results in a compilation fail.
 We may be able to work around this via the IR input to make assumptions about the address space but it could lead to incorrect results which would probably be a worse user experience than a compilation fail.